dotnet-architecture/eShopOnContainers/README.k8s.md

 ### Typical usages of the script:

 Build all projects, and deploy all them in k8s including infrastructure containers in a organization called `foo` in Docker Hub.
-Images will be tagged with my current git branch and containers will use the configuration set in `local.json` file:
+Images will be tagged with my current git branch and containers will use the configuration set in `conf_local.yml` file:

 ```
-./deploy.ps1 -buildBits $true -dockerOrg foo -dockerUser MY_USER -dockerPassword MY_PASSWORD -configFile local.json
+./deploy.ps1 -buildBits $true -dockerOrg foo -dockerUser MY_USER -dockerPassword MY_PASSWORD -configFile conf_local.yml
 ```

 Do not build any project and don't rebuild docker images.
 Create k8s deployments that will pull images from my private repository, in the `foo` organization, using the tag `latest`.
-Containers will use the configuration set in `cloud.json` file.
+Containers will use the configuration set in `conf_cloud` file.

 ```
-./deploy.ps1 -buildImages false -dockerOrg foo -registry MY_REGISTRY_FQDN -dockerUser MY_USER -dockerPassword MY_PASSWORD -configFile cloud.json -imageTag master
+./deploy.ps1 -buildImages $false -dockerOrg foo -registry MY_REGISTRY_FQDN -dockerUser MY_USER -dockerPassword MY_PASSWORD -configFile conf_cloud.yml -imageTag master
 ```

 Deploy k8s using public images that Microsoft provides:

 ```
-./deploy.ps1 -buildImages false --configFile local.json -imageTag master
+./deploy.ps1 -buildImages $false -configFile conf_local.yml -imageTag master
 ```